andersonjenna/deep-learning-challenge/README.md

 The AlphabetSoupCharity.h5 and AlphabetSoupCharity_Optimization.h5 files are products of running the above Google Colab and Jupyter Notebook files.

-Chat GPT was used to debug code.
+ChatGPT was used to debug code.

 My Written Report on the Neural Network Model is below.